MichalCiesliczka/recrt-recipes-app/README.md

 Even if it's not about the design I used [Material-UI](https://material-ui.com/) components to do not make app looks like it's 90s :)

 There are some unit tests, runned by Jest, written in enzyme with over 80% of code coverage.
 Also snapshot tests are written for some components.
 There is some work to be done to reach close to 100% of coverage but I didn't want to spend overhours for that.
 I think you can see from those tests that I'm writing testable code and care about tests during development.

+To improve your experience I added some example recipes.
+Have fun!

 ## To improve:
 - Write more tests